wizarud/wayOS/README.md

 ## wayOS Runtime
-Runtime for wayOS Web (Chatbot Designer)
+Runtime for [Play](https://github.com/wizarud/Play), Chatbot designer and player on web.

 ## Motivation
-Programmable Chatbot
+Programmable Chatbot that support variable, condition, loop and calling WebServices API.

-## Build status
-Ready for customization.

 ## Technology Stack
 - Context file in JSON format that contains nodes array of entities.
 A Entity has hooks array of keywords and a response message.
+You can use [Play](https://github.com/wizarud/Play) to create the context.

 ```